Natsu235/n64-toolbox/README.md

 <a href="https://trello.com/b/PPUtJUie/n64-toolbox" target="_blank"><img width="180" height="89" src="assets/images/n64-toolbox-thumb.png" /></a>

 ### Liscence
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPLv3 License.
+See the [LICENSE.md](LICENSE.md) file for details.